 As a reminder, the suit of cups is driven by masculine energy and channels the power of the intellect and mind, including all the concepts, knowledge, and beliefs that it holds.
 Scholars and academics have connected the suit of cups to the classical element of air, and most of the cards from that suit embody the symbolic attributes of this element, one way or another.

-Minor Arcana card: the Five of Swords
+Minor Arcana: Positive elements of Five of Swords

 There are three visible characters in the Ride-Waite Smith tarot deck version of the five of swords.
 Two of them are in the process of leaving the scene, moving towards the background, head down in shame and defeat.
 In the suit of Swords, this main character in the foreground has a proud smile on his face.
 He seems to be collecting swords, two piled up on his shoulder, a third on his right hand, and two more on the floor.